 We assist numerous clients concerning intestate succession issues in Korea.
 Many of these clients are foreigners who are children of a Korean decedent who passed away without a will.
 Typically, the clients are in need of an asset scrub and assistance in the transfer of the assets to the name of the client and forwarding of the funds overseas.

 Please note this present article deals, solely, with Interstate Succession under Korean Law.
 If your parent was, solely, a national of Korea, in most cases, the laws of the Republic of Korea shall apply to the estate of your parent.
-The relevant law can be found at: Korean Civil Act Part V (Inheritance) For an additional article on Korean inheritance law please see: Korean Inheritance Law: Who Inherits What, When & How in Korea and Mandatory Legal Reserve of Inheritance in Korea.
+The relevant law can be found at: Korean Civil Act Part V (Inheritance) For other articles on Korean inheritance law please see: Korean Inheritance Law: Who Inherits What, When & How in Korea and Mandatory Legal Reserve of Inheritance in Korea.

 Inheritance Priority under Korean Interstate Succession Law?

-The rank of priorities, in Korea, for a person that dies without a will is as follow:
+The rank of priorities, in Korea, for a person who dies without a will is as follows:

 - Direct descendant (children or grandchildren);